-• Computer equipment cannot be taken off-site without appropriate, documented approval.

-- Do not move any equipment (computers, monitors, projectors, etc.).
+- Computer equipment cannot be taken off-site. - Do not move any equipment (computers, monitors, projectors, etc.).
 All equipment is documented according to room and internet jack.
 Please notify your Center Lead for any necessary moves. - Do not try to change system settings yourself.
 Notify your Center Lead to make the changes for you.